Guatemala Entry Requirements

 Required Vaccinations

-• Yellow fever - only if arriving from infected areas (parts of Africa/South America)
+• Yellow Fever - only for travelers arriving from affected countries in Africa/South America

 Recommended Vaccinations